-Now we switch on the velocity option, and apply the model to the 72 high-quality events in Lepping list.
-The timeresolution of the data input into our model is set to 10 minutes.
-All the parameters derived from our fitting procedure of these events have been listed in Table 2-4 in Appendix B for reference.
-In the following two sections, we will evaluate the effects of velocity on the goodness-of-fit, and show the statistical properties of plasma motion.
+Now we switch on the velocity option and apply the model to the 72 high-quality events in the Lepping list.
+The time resolution of the data input into our model is set to 10 min.
+All the parameters derived from our fitting procedure of these events have been listed in Table B1 in Appendix B for reference.
+In the following two sections, we will evaluate the effects of velocity on the goodness of fit and show the statistical properties of plasma motion.

-3 Effects of velocity on the fitting results
+3. Effects of Velocity on the Fitting Results

-The goodness-of-fit is evaluated by the average relative error, χ_n , given by Eq.15.
+The goodness of fit is evaluated by the average relative error, χ_n , given by equation (15).
 For all the 72 events, the distribution of χ_n has been displayed in Figure 3a.
 It is found that the values of χ_n are all less than 60%, and on average, χ_n is about 28%.
-Further, the comparison between the cases of velocity-on and velocity-off shows that considering velocity may get the value of χ{Bn} larger or smaller (see Fig.3b).
-As examples, Figure 4a and 4b show two cases; for one of them the fitting to the magnetic field gets worse, and for the other, the fitting looks better.
-In a typical MC measurements, a declining velocity means the expansion of the MC and as a consequence, the magnetic field strength of the MC should decrease as well.
+Further, the comparison between the cases of velocity on and velocity off shows that considering velocity may get the value of χ{Bn} larger or smaller (see Figure 3b).
+As examples, Figures 4a and 4b show two cases; for one of them the fitting to the magnetic field gets worse, and for the other, the fitting looks better.
+In a typical MC measurement, a declining velocity means the expansion of the MC and, as a consequence, the magnetic field strength of the MC should decrease as well.
 The former case does not follow the picture.
-The strongest magnetic field appeared in the rear part of the MC, but the velocity profile indicates a clear expansion, suggesting that the strongest magnetic field should appeared in the front part of the MC.
-The fitting without velocity being taken into account gives the blue dashed curves, which match the observed magnetic field much better than red solid curves given by our velocity-modified model.
-The latter case is a typically expanding MCs, and therefore the magnetic field is fitted better.
+The strongest magnetic field appears in the rear part of the MC, but the velocity profile indicates a clear expansion, suggesting that the strongest magnetic field should appear in the front part of the MC.
+The fitting without velocity being taken into account is shown by the blue dashed lines, which match the observed magnetic field much better than the red solid lines that show our velocity-modified model.
+The latter case is a typically expanding MC and, therefore, the magnetic field is fitted better.